Leicester City Owner Vichai Srivaddhanaprabha Confirmed Dead In Helicopter Crash Outside Stadium

 “I cannot believe this is happening.
 I am so totally devastated and heartbroken,” he said.

-Leicester City’s Tuesday night fixture against Southampton in the EFL Cup has been postponed until further notice.
+Leicester City’s Tuesday night match against Southampton in the EFL Cup has been postponed until further notice.